 See falcons, owls and bald eagles up-close at the World Bird Sanctuary in St. Louis County.
 The sanctuary is home to hundreds of raptors.
 Many are injured and unable to return to the wild.
 Grab a map and take a self-guided tour of the 300-acre facility.
 The World Bird Sanctuary is open daily from 8 a.m. to 5 p.m.

 Sunday afternoons are the best time to bring kids to the St. Louis Art Museum in Forest Park.
 Family Sundays are a weekly event designed with children in mind.
 Kids have the chance to make their own great works of art during the crafting workshop.
-There's also a family-friendly tour of the galleries starting at 2:30 p.m.
-Family Sundays are held from 1 p.m. to 4 p.m.
+Daily public tours of the galleries are offered at 10:30 a.m.
+Tuesday-Friday and at 1:30 p.m.
+Saturday and Sunday.
+Family Sundays are also held from 1 p.m. to 4 p.m.

 Citygarden is an urban park in downtown St. Louis with wading pools, bubblers and lots of green space.
 There are benches for parents to relax a bit, while their kids splash around in the water.
 Citygarden also has large sculptures that kids like to climb, and it's a nice spot for outdoor picnicking and people watching.
 The park is open daily from sunrise to sunset.